 Restrictions are designed to manage unacceptable risks that are not addressed by the other REACH processes or by other EU legislation.
 Restrictions are listed in Annex XVII to the REACH Regulation.

 National authorities are responsible for enforcing REACH through inspections as well as handing out penalties in case of non-compliance.
 They exchange information and coordinate activities related to enforcement through the Forum for Exchange of Information on Enforcement (the forum).

 A forum, set up by ECHA, formally brings together national enforcement authorities to

 Since 2007, many projects and documents have been generated.

 National authorities are responsible for enforcing REACH.
 Each EU country has already designated the authority to deal with REACH enforcement.

-The REACH review communication (February 2013) highlighted that a strong and harmonised approach towards enforcement in the Member States is vital for delivering the objectives of the REACH and CLP Regulations.
-This is challenging and so Member States are actively cooperating within the Forum to enhance compliance.
+The REACH review communication (February 2013) highlighted that a strong and harmonised approach towards enforcement in the EU countries is vital for delivering the objectives of the REACH and CLP Regulations.
+This is challenging and so EU countries are actively cooperating within the Forum to enhance compliance.
 To ensure more consistent enforcement at EU level, REACH established the Forum for Exchange of Information on Enforcement within ECHA.
-This Forum is recognised as a useful collaboration platform.
+This forum is recognised as a useful collaboration platform.
 The Communication also highlights, among other things, that the Commission will develop enforcement indicators, in liaison with the Forum.

 The Commission contracted a study to develop enforcement indicators.
 The objective of the study was to propose a set of indicators that could be used to monitor and measure the performance of the enforcement of the REACH and CLP regulations.